correllid03/correllid03.github.io/index.md

 Supervise online orders of eco-friendly lubricant, degreaser, bike wash, and other products.
 Additionally ensure inventory integrity and refurbishment into Amazon FBA stock.

+Additional Projects:

+"The War In Ukraine: 2 Years Later"
+CSUSM History Club Project

+"The History of Artillery and Siege Warfare in Medieval Spain" HIST 400, Capstone Project

+Miscellaneous Honors:

+Dean's List for Six out of Eight Semesters at CSUSM College of Arts and Humanities, CSUSM
 ```

 [My LinkedIn Profile](https://www.linkedin.com/in/dominic-correlli-756847237/)